Vadym79/AWSLambdaJavaWithAmazonDSQL/sample-app-with-pgjdbc/README.md

 # Example of Lambda with managed Java 21 runtime using Amazon Aurora DSQL with PgJDBC and Hikari datasource pool

+For the detailed instructions, please follow my article series: [Serverless applications with Java and Aurora DSQL](https://dev.to/aws-heroes/serverless-applications-with-java-and-aurora-dsql-part-1-introduction-and-sample-application-10ip)

 ## Architecture